campusdomar/PumukitImportBundle/Resources/doc/MigrationExecutionGuide.md

 ## Exec command

-Go to root PuMuKIT2 folder and execute the import command, changing ROUTE by the route path where the XML files are.
+Go to root PuMuKIT2 folder and execute the import command, changing ROUTE by the route path where the XML files are (the PuMuKIT1.7 exported files).

 ```
 $ cd /path/to/pumukit2